 It was sportscaster Holly Rowe who told me the best broadcasters are those who can write and write well.
 I believe this has propelled me through a fast-paced, highly-competitive career field.
 Couple that with a passion for people and here I am, nearly a decade later still doing what I love.

 Currently I specialize in country music and at-work listening on multiple stations across the nation.
-You can hear me on KRUF in Shreveport, KAFX in Lufkin, KTRS in Casper, KIGN in Cheyenne, and KUAD in Fort Collins.
 I feel so incredibly fortunate to be in this industry and have also had the chance to provide voice overs for dozens of clients on radio and television across the country, through my work with Global Media.
 I even had the chance to voice a character for an original-concept Stern pinball machine.

 Holding dear to my small town, California girl roots, I aim to spread that west coast sunshine wherever I go.